-Finally, GNAT does not permit overlaying of objects of controlled types or composite types containing a controlled component.
+Finally, GNAT does not permit overlaying of objects of class-wide types.
 In most cases, the compiler can detect an attempt at such overlays and will generate a warning at compile time and a Program_Error exception at run time.

 An address clause cannot be given for an exported object.
 More understandably the real restriction is that objects with an address clause cannot be exported.
 This is because such variables are not defined by the Ada program, so there is no external object to export.